 The Baffin Bay Water Supply Corporation Board of Directors meets the second Thursday of each month at 5:00 PM at Vattmann Hall in Riviera, Texas.
-If you have any questions or concerns about water quality, please call Baffin Bay Water Supply Corporation at 361-297-5253.
+If you have any questions or concerns about water quality or for more information about this report, please contact Ronald Harris at Baffin Bay Water Supply Corporation at 361-297-5253.